status-im/nimbus-eth2/docs/src/cli.md

 # Command-line Options

-You can run your customized beacon node using the beacon_node executable.
-The available options are shown below.
+You can run your customized beacon node using the `beacon_node` executable.
+The available options are shown below - you can also run `beacon_node --help` for a reminder.

 ## Prerequisites